Mirusha Park: Biodiversity

-As a result of mild continental climate influenced by the mediterranean, the area is quite rich with species and associations.
-Besides the climatic elements in the richness of biodiversity in the area of Mirusha Park has influenced also the poor industrial development of this region.
+As a result of a mild continental climate influenced by the Mediterranean, the area is quite rich with species and associations.
+Besides the climatic elements, the rich biodiversity in the area of Mirusha Park is also poor in industrial development in this region.
 The park area is home to many endemic and stenoendemic species.

 Flora

 In the territory of Mirusha are identified 330 species of vascular flora, without taking into account species of Mosses and Thallophyte.
-From Thallophyte are identified 44 species of high fungus (Macromycete) where in the wide area of Mirusha are identified 838 taxones, represented with 590 species of vascular flora.
-A specific of the Mirusha territory flora, is the presence of 14 plant associations, and 5 of them are to endemic character, whilst the total number of endemic species is 21.
-Among them the species Aristolochia merxmuelleri, which is a steno-endemic species and so far it is not found elsewhere in the world, except in Mirusha.
+From Thallophyte are identified 44 species of high fungus (Macromycete), where in the wide area of Mirusha are identified 838 taxones, represented by 590 species of vascular flora.
+A specific feature of the Mirusha territory flora is the presence of 14 plant associations, and 5 of them are to endemic character, whilst the total number of endemic species is 21.
+Among them, the species Aristolochia merxmuelleri, which is a steno-endemic species and has not been found elsewhere in the world, except in Mirusha.